Armadillidium

 Armadillidium (/ɑːrmədᵻˈlɪdiəm/) is a genus of the small terrestrial crustacean known as the woodlouse.
-Armadillidium are also commonly known as pill woodlice, leg pebbles, pill bugs, roly-poly, or potato bugs, and are often confused with pill millipedes such as Glomeris marginata.
+It is one of 18 genera nested within the family Armadillidiidae.
+Armadillidium is also one of the groups commonly known as pill woodlice, leg pebbles, pill bugs, roly-poly, or potato bugs, and are often confused with pill millipedes such as Glomeris marginata.
 They are characterised by their ability to roll into a ball ("volvation") when disturbed.

+With a penchant for damp and dark places, species in the Armadillidium genus can typically be found under rocks, in leaf litter, and in or around the soil.
+Aided by their dorsoventrally flattened body and small size – usually growing no bigger than 2.5 cm – these pill bugs are able to squeeze into tight cracks and are common household pests as a result.